Published: February 12th 2012February 11th 2012

 Lest they forget, this monument lists most of the 75,000 people killed in the 12 year war.

 have black sand.
 The volcanic sand didn't extend that far south.
 We walked down this beach a ways, however, we gave up after a while as the beach seemed to go on and on and on, as far as the eye could see, with nary a building to be seen.

 After the scenic drive back to San Salvador we prepared for our next leg of the trip to Nicaragua.
 The bus was leaving at 5 AM, so we moved to the hotel next door to the Ticabus station.
 It happens that because buses often leave or arrive late at night, all Ticabus terminals are associated with an adjacent low cost hotel for customer convenience.
 We were up at 4:30 after a rather fitful sleep, the bus was on time and we were off to Nicaragua!

 We passed through the Honduras on our way and snapped a few photos.
-The border and the surrounding area we saw were to say the least ... dismal.
-This was a main highway, and many places, the bus slowed to 10 kph in order to navigate around and through the humungous holes in the pavement.
+The Honduran border and the surrounding area were to say the least ... dismal.
+This was a main highway, and in many places, the bus was forced to slow to 10 kph in order to navigate around and through the humungous holes in the pavement.

 Monument of app.
 75,000 Names